MahsaAm2/Brain-Tumor-Segmentation/README.md

 - Dropout
 - Conv2D

+### Advantages of Using 2D U-Net over 3D U-Net

+- **Slice-based Input**: In this approach, individual slices are provided to the model instead of the full brain volume.
+This slice-wise processing reduces computational complexity compared to 3D U-Net.
+- **Reduced Computational Load**: The reduced computational demand allows for a larger dataset to be fed into the model, making it feasible to process and train on a larger dataset.
+- **Increased Batch Size**: By utilizing 2D U-Net, we could also increase the batch size, which improves training stability and efficiency.
+- **High Overlap with Ground Truth**: The model outputs show strong overlap with the original masks, indicating accurate segmentation.
+We anticipate further improvements in overlap with the addition of more training iterations and optimizations.

 ## Loss Function
 The error function is a combination of the following two loss functions:
 1. **Dice Loss**